Successful 2025 Foundation Grant Applicants

 Our network of local researchers

-Medical research can be likened to undertaking a giant jigsaw puzzle.
-Each area of research represents the piece of a puzzle that when completed realises increased knowledge and the potential for future cure or prevention.
-It is an intricate process that sometimes delivers exciting outcomes or at the very least provides valuable insight.
+Medical research can be likened to a giant jigsaw puzzle.
+Each area of research represents a piece that, when combined, creates greater knowledge and the potential for future cure or prevention.
+It is an intricate process that sometimes delivers exciting outcomes or, at the very least, provides valuable insight.

-As each researcher builds upon the work of others, the “full picture” becomes clearer, another piece of the puzzle has fallen into place.
-In this world of instantaneous knowledge exchange, researchers can readily share their findings, successes and failures to enable outcomes that will ultimately improve, or save the lives of many thousands of people.
+As each researcher builds upon the work of others, the “full picture” becomes clearer and another piece of the puzzle falls into place.
+In today’s world of instantaneous knowledge exchange, researchers can readily share their findings, successes and failures to enable outcomes that ultimately improve or save the lives of thousands.

-The Clifford Craig Foundation’s annual medical research grants enable projects to be undertaken across a broad range of health areas including motor neurone disease, prostate cancer, multiple sclerosis, cardiology, vaccines, orthopaedic surgery, gastrointestinal disease, paediatrics, fall prevention and much more.
-Since 1992, the Foundation has funded more than 200 individual research projects.
+The Clifford Craig Foundation’s annual medical research grants enable projects across a broad range of health areas including motor neurone disease, prostate cancer, multiple sclerosis, cardiology, vaccines, orthopaedic surgery, gastrointestinal disease, paediatrics, fall prevention and more.
+Since 1992, the Foundation has funded over 200 individual research projects.